pip-services/pip-services-docs/content/en/net/commons/data/string_value_map.md

 > `public` [AnyValueMap](../any_value_map) GetAsNullableMap(string key)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **returns**: [AnyValueMap](../any_value_map) - AnyValueMap value of the element or null if conversion is not supported.
+- **returns**: [AnyValueMap](../any_value_map) - AnyValueMap value of the element or null if the conversion is not supported.

 #### GetAsNullableString
-Converts map element into a string or returns null if conversion is not possible.
+Converts a map element into a string or returns null if the conversion is not possible.
 See [StringConverter.ToNullableString](../string_converter/#tonullablestring)

 > `public` string GetAsNullableString(string key)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **returns**: string - string value of the element or null if conversion is not supported.
+- **returns**: string - string value of the element or null if the conversion is not supported.

 #### GetAsNullableType
-Converts map element into a value defined by specied typecode.
+Converts a map element into a value defined by a specified typecode.
-If conversion is not possible it returns null.
+If conversion is not possible, it returns null.
 **T** - the class type.
 See [TypeConverter.ToNullableType](../type_converter/#tonullabletype)

 > `public` T GetAsNullableType\<T\>(string key)

-- **key**: string - a key of element to get.
+- **key**: string - key of element to get.
-- **returns**: T - element value defined by the typecode or null if conversion is not supported.
+- **returns**: T - element value defined by the typecode or null if the conversion is not supported.

 #### GetAsObject
 Gets the value stored in map element without any conversions.
-When element key is not defined it returns the entire map value.
+When element key is not defined, it returns the entire map.

 > `public` object GetAsObject(string key)

-- **key**: string - (optional) a key of the element to get
+- **key**: string - (optional) key of the element to get
-- **returns**: object - the element value or value of the map when index is not defined.
+- **returns**: object - element value or entire map when the key is not defined.

 #### GetAsObject